Open access Labs within the School of Psychology

 Motion Capture Lab

 Several members of staff in the School of Psychology have collaborated with the Motion Analysis Laboratory in the School of Sport Health and Exercise Sciences.
 Movements are analysed with a Movements will be recorded using a VICON motion capture system (8 cameras, 41 reflecting markers).
-For example, Dr. Emily Cross examined how a dancer’s brain is different from non-dancers.
+For example, Prof. Emily Cross examined how a dancer’s brain is different from non-dancers.

-Prof Robert Ward investigated how body motion information is perceived by observers, and to what extent this information is reliable or deceptive.
+Prof. Robert Ward investigated how body motion information is perceived by observers, and to what extent this information is reliable or deceptive.

 The Motion Analysis lab (Padarn Room 007.2 ) is managed by Shaun McKiernan.
 Bookings for use of any equipment or labs must be made with Shaun (Sport Health and Exercise Sciences).

 Several participant panels are available to help researchers in the School of Psychology recruit participants from special populations.
 The participant panels are supported by grants and school funds.
 A charge may be applied for using these services.
 Participant information is kept confidential according to the data protection act and BPS ethical guidelines.
 Contact information is only available for potential participants who agreed to be contacted by researchers in the School.
 Access to participant information is also subject to approval by specific research groups (e.g. the Neurology Group), and the Psychology Research Ethics Committee.
-If you are staff or a post-graduate researcher within the school and would like to use these services please contact Becca Henderson in teh first instance.
+If you are staff or a post-graduate researcher within the school and would like to use these services please contact Becca Henderson in the first instance.
 Due to demand, we are unable to offer these services to researchers outside the School of Psychology.

 - Student Panel (SONA)